 If you aren't eligible for this type of immigration status, then you can't get a work permit.

-Tourists (B-1 visa holders) and undocumented immigrants are not eligible for work permits unless they become eligible for a humanitarian status like asylum while they are in the U.S. USCIS will not issue work permits to these immigrants, and it is illegal for U.S. employers to hire them.
+Tourists (B-1 visa holders) and undocumented immigrants are not eligible for work permits unless they become eligible for a humanitarian status like asylum while they are in the U.S. USCIS will not issue work permits to these immigrants.
+Under federal law, it is illegal for U.S. employers to hire them.

-If you are a B-1 Visa Holder or undocumented immigrant and need to work in the U.S., you should speak to a lawyer or legal aid clinic before you do any work.
+If you are a B-1 Visa Holder or undocumented immigrant and need to work in the U.S., you should speak to a lawyer before you do any work.
 You may be eligible for a status that would allow you to get a work permit, and working without a permit can make it impossible for you to get that status.
-Our free tool can help you see if you are eligible for one of those statuses and connect you with an attorney if you need extra help.

 Who Can Work Without Applying for a Work Permit?